 Costs and requirements can vary for both types of articles, but for the most part, you should include:

 - Name of the entity

 3. Open a Bank Account

 This is a hard step, so take your time with it!
 It can take a few days to a couple of months to open a bank account depending on your bank and financial situation.
-The necessary documents to open a bank account for your business in Brazil may vary depending on the type of business you are.
+The necessary documents to open a bank account for your business in Brazil may vary depending on the type of business you are in.

 For example, the documents needed to open a bank account for corporations are:

 For a partnership, you’ll need very different things such as:

 You can’t set up your business in Brazil without registering your employees.
 So make sure they’re registered in the social integration program by creating a fund for unemployment with a bank.

 Secondly, register with the employees union and notify the labor ministry.